Duvauwn/etch-a-sketch/README.md

 # 16x16 grid

 The first part of this project is to make a 16x16 grid of square divs.
 The divs have to be made using JavaScript.

+# Hovering

+the second part of this project is to make a hover effect so that the grid divs change color when the mouse passes over them,leaving a trail through the grid like a pen would.